Easy Turkey or Chicken Gravy Without Drippings Recipe

 How to Make Gravy Without Drippings

-Or, if you have the time, fortify some storebought chicken stock with the neck, giblets and back (if you’ve spatchcocked your bird) of your chicken and a few aromatics (onions, celery, carrots and hearty herbs).
+Or, if you have the time, fortify some storebought chicken stock with the neck, giblets and back (if you’ve spatchcocked your bird) of your chicken or turkey and a few aromatics (onions, celery, carrots and hearty herbs).
 Simmer these with store-bought stock for an hour or two.
 You won’t regret this.

 Moving onto the gravy recipe, we will start with making a roux.
 If you’re wondering how to thicken gravy without cornstarch, this is it, and it will also add more flavour than a cornstarch slurry will.